Follower neuron: In zebrafish

-Cell adhesion mediated by Cadherin-2 (Cdh2) is important during both phases of migration for maintaining interactions between FBMNs (facial brachiomotor neurons) and the trailing axon of the pioneer neuron, as well as the MLF (medial longitudinal fasciculus).
+Cell adhesion mediated by Cadherin-2 (Cdh2) is important during both phases of migration for maintaining interactions between FBMNs (facial branchiomotor neurons) and the trailing axon of the pioneer neuron, as well as the MLF (medial longitudinal fasciculus).
 The pioneer itself is able to migrate independently of both Cdh2 and the MLF, suggesting the use of other factors to travel through the hindbrain.

 Cdh2 participates in early FBMN migration, having an important role in interactions between follower FBMNs and the trailing axon of the pioneer neuron.
 When follower FBMNs loses contact with the pioneer, it may partially lead to the defects on migration observed in Cdh2-depleted embryos.

 It is also important for the interaction between MLF and FBMNs.
 Depleting Cdh2 reduces this interaction, allowing FBMNs to migrate towards the midline.
 Although the role of Cdh2 in controlling adhesion of neuroepithelial cells possibly contributes to the FBMN migration defects found in Cdh2-depleted embryos, Cdh2-mediated cohesion between different FBMNs and also between FBMNs and the MLF may also be crucial for the migration process.

 In Caenorhabditis elegans

-FMI-1 is a cadherin and an adhesion G-protein coupled receptor in C. elegans, ortholog of Drosophila’s flamingo and vertebrate celsr genes, with a highly conservative structure, divided in extra- and intracellular domains.
+FMI-1 is a cadherin and an adhesion G-protein coupled receptor in C. elegans, ortholog of Drosophila’s flamingo and vertebrate CELSR geneth a highly conservative structure, divided in extra- and intracellular domains.
 It is a cell-type dependent axon guidance factor.

 It is expressed in both pioneer and follower axons and it was observed that mutations in the fmi-1 gene caused considerable axon navigation deficiency in pioneer axons of C. elegans’ ventral nerve cord.
 When this happens, follower axons that depend exclusively of pioneer guidance frequently detach from them.

-FMI-1’s extracellular domain influences follower axon navigation throughout the mediation of pioneer - follower axon adhesion and its intracellular domain is necessary for signal transduction for pioneer axon navigation.
+FMI-1’s extracellular domain influences follower axon navigation throughout the mediation of pioneer – follower axon adhesion and its intracellular domain is necessary for signal transduction for pioneer axon navigation.
 Therefore, this class of molecules has both a cell-cell adhesion role and a cell-surface receptor role, in axon navigation.